alexjohnives/skyguide/README.md

 For the other colours of the website I referred to the game and used the Google extension [Eye Dropper](https://eyedropper.org/) to take colour references.
 I then modified these in Procreate and approached the colour stylings for this project using my own judgment.
 These can be seen in the area logos I created to add a more personal element to the site.

+The one colour I avoided was Red.
+Sky has a large asian following and red text has negative connotations.
+With this knowledge, I thought it was best to avoid it's use.

+I experimented with different text colours and settled on using a black with the opacity adjusted to soften the visual, but keep everything legible.

 ## Typography

 I referred to the game website [Sky: Children of the light](https://thatgamecompany.com/sky/) and liked their use of the google font Lato, which I paired with Roboto for the website text.
 Sans Serif was selected as the fallback font.